Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/docs/wiki.md

 - RColorBrewer

 > [!NOTE]
-> All tools and dependencies are installed automatically by the pipleine using Conda and YAML files when running locally, and via Docker containers when executed on other platforms.
+> All tools and dependencies are installed automatically by the pipeline using one of the following engines: Conda, Docker, Singularity, or Apptainer.
-> These files can be found in the `./assets` directory.
+> The corresponding environment or container definition files are located in the `./assets` directory.

 ## Usage

-Before executing the pipeline, please follow these mandatory steps:
+Before executing the pipeline, please follow these *mandatory* steps:

 **Step 1:** Prepare a sample sheet in CSV format that lists the samples and their metadata.
 Here are two examples of the sample sheet: